getzola/zola/docs/content/themes/papaya/index.md

 The example project page above would be grouped into & displayed within the "Software" category of your projects page.

+### Light/dark mode

+The Papaya theme can be set to `"light"`, `"dark"`, or `"auto"` mode in the `config.toml`.

+In `"auto"`, the light and dark modes are implicitly chosen by the `prefers-color-scheme` CSS media feature.
+The theme will switch automatically based on the viewer's OS or user agent setting.

 ### Multilingual support

-Currently Zola has a basic internationalization (i18n) support, you can see this at [zola doc](https://www.getzola.org/documentation/content/multilingual/).
+Currently Zola has basic internationalization (`i18n`) support, you can read more in [zola's Multilingual Sites doc](https://www.getzola.org/documentation/content/multilingual/).

 To write a multilingual site, follow the steps below (English and Chinese in this example):